Emil Hácha

 Emil Dominik Josef Hácha ([ˈɛmɪl ˈɦaːxa]; 12 July 1872 – 27 June 1945) was a Czech lawyer, the president of Czechoslovakia from November 1938 to March 1939.
 In March 1939, after the breakup of Czechoslovakia, Hácha was the nominal president of the newly proclaimed German Protectorate of Bohemia and Moravia.

 Early life and legal career

 Emil Hácha was born on 12 July 1872 in the South Bohemian town of Trhové Sviny.

-He graduated from a secondary school in Budweis and then applied for the law faculty at the University of Prague.
+He graduated from a secondary school in České Budějovice and then applied for the law faculty at the University of Prague.
 After finishing his studies in 1896 (JUDr.) he worked for the Country Committee of the Kingdom of Bohemia in Prague (a self-government body with quite limited power).
-In 1902, Hácha married Marie Háchová, née Klaus (born 17 April 1873 in Prague, died 6 February 1938 in Prague).
+In 1902, Hácha married Marie Klausová (1873–1938).
 They had a daughter, Milada.
 Marie died ten months before Hácha became president.